grafolean/grafolean/backend/API.md

 ## Authentication

+There are two possible authentication methods:
-Authentication uses JWT tokens, passed through `Authorization` header.
-The only exception is POST to `/api/accounts/<AccountId>/values` which allows authentication via API token in query parameters - the reason is that it might be difficult for bots to use regular authentication mechanism.
+- based on JWT tokens, passed through `Authorization` header, and
+- via API token in either query parameters (`b`) or `Authorization: Token ...` header.

+The second form is useful for bots and similar where it might be inconvenient to use a regular authentication mechanism.

 ### Fetching JWT token